BabylonJS/Documentation/content/features/featuresDeepDive/mesh/creation/param/greased_line.md

 setPoints(points: number[][]) // sets the points and recreates the mesh
 ```

+*If you are using the right handed coordinate system please create the lines after you switch the scene to it.*

 #### **widths** and **widthDistribution**

 You can specify two width multiplier values for each point in your line.
 These values are multiplied with the `width` of the line to draw the resulting line.
 The first value specifies the width multiplier of the line below the line and the second above the line.
 These values are not normalized so if you use a value of 2, 2 the line will be twice the width at that point. *There must be exactly the same count of width pair values as there are points.*